 Team Rooms are core to the Retrium experience.
-A Team Room is where you will go to run retrospectives with other people, create and track your action plans, and view your retrospective history.
+A Team Room is where your team will go to facilitate and participate in retrospectives, create and track action plans, and view your retrospective history.

 Table of Contents

 - About Team Rooms

 Only Org Admins and Org Managers can create new Team Rooms and delete Team Rooms.
 They can also add members to Team Rooms they're not a part of.
 All additions/removals of Team Room Members (along with other actions) are logged in the Team Room Activity Log.